NiamhOL/Project-2019/README.md

 ## Using Python for statistical analysis of the dataset

 All the Python code used to analyse the Iris Dataset is available in the Github respioratory associated with this project.
+A vairiety of plots created in Pandas VIsualisation, Matplotlib and Seaborn were created to analyse the dataset.
+I used differnt graphing libaries as a way to gain a greater understanding as to the postivies and negatives of using these different libaries.

 [Lets go to Python code](